JamesCraster/Dijkstra/README.md

 # Dijkstra
-My C++ and SFML implementation of both Dijkstra and A*
+My C++ and SFML implementation of both Dijkstra's Algorithm and the A* Algorithm to find the shortest path in a grid